 Uses for Synthetic and Inorganic Mulches

-If you like the functionality of plastic or landscape fabric, but not the look, you can always add a thin layer of bark mulch on top of the plastic or fabric for camouflage.
-However, as the bark decomposes, weed seeds will be able to take hold on top of the plastic or fabric.
+If you like the functionality of plastic or landscape fabric but not the look, you can always add a thin layer of bark mulch on top of the plastic or fabric for camouflage.
+As the bark decomposes, weed seeds will be able to take hold on top of the plastic or fabric.
 You will also need to replace the bark as it disintegrates.
 If you’re building raised beds, consider making them the width of your plastic or fabric so that you can cover the bed without seams.

 Plastic and Landscape Fabric